AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NOTE

-The only states that don’t require auto insurance at all are New Hampshire and Virginia.
+The only state that doesn’t require auto insurance at all is New Hampshire.

 • Comprehensive and collision: Collision and comprehensive coverage are optional in all states, but we recommend them.
-Collision coverage will cover damages to your vehicle in an at-fault accident, while comprehensive coverage covers damages from events other than collisions, such as theft, vandalism, and weather-related events like hail.
+Collision coverage covers damages to your vehicle in an at-fault accident, while comprehensive coverage covers damages from events other than collisions, such as theft, vandalism, and weather-related events like hail.

 • Uninsured/underinsured motorist: Even in states where auto insurance is required, not everyone complies.
 If you get into an accident with a driver that lacks insurance or sufficient insurance, uninsured/underinsured motorist coverage will pay for your repairs.
 It also applies to hit-and-runs where you couldn’t get the other party’s insurance and contact information.